 Lincoln — What Sparked Lincoln’s Duel & His Unusual Fight Terms

-In 1842, James Shields, along with the governor and treasurer, signed an unpopular proclamation that required citizens to pay their taxes with gold or silver instead of the devalued Illinois bank notes.
+In 1842, James Shields, along with the Illinois governor and treasurer, signed an unpopular proclamation that required citizens to pay their taxes and school debts with gold or silver instead of the devalued Illinois bank notes.
 As you can imagine, the action did not sit well with citizens in possession of little gold or silver.
 The Whigs saw an opportunity to use the proclamation as a weapon against the Democrats.
 (Read other posts for more information, beginning with this one)

 Between August 19 and September 9, a series of letters addressed to the editor of the Whig paper, Sangamo Journal, from a fictitious farmer’s wife named Aunt Rebecca, pointed an accusatory and defaming finger at James Shields and the Democratic party.
 The letters were followed by a September 16th poem (related to the Rebecca letters), signed by fictitious Cathleen.
 The poem and likely two of the Rebecca letters were written by Mary Todd and her friend Julia Jayne.
 Mary was quite a satirical writer, and she was already very opinionated about politics.
 Lincoln only admitted to writing the second Rebecca letter, which landed a blow directly at Shields.
 The letter was a doozy!
 You can read a transcript of it, in all its colloquial color in the Collected Works of Abraham Lincoln here.